XeDotCom/villager-bot-wiki/4-mining.md

 |       | 20%: 3   |
 |       | 20%: 4   |

-Other items also influence your emerald yield
+Other items also influence your emerald yield:

 Bane Of Pillagers Amulet: adds 2 more emeralds to your base yield.